Employment Discrimination In Missouri

 The Workplace Discrimination Claims Process

-The process of filing a claim is complex, but our employment discrimination attorneys will guide you through it from start to finish.
+The process of filing a claim is complex, but our employment law attorneys will guide you through it from start to finish.

 In Missouri, before filing a lawsuit a Charge of Discrimination must be filed with the Missouri Commission on Human Rights within 180 days of the alleged discriminatory act.
 There is a specific way of filling out the charge that can later prove beneficial if litigation is necessary.
 We encourage you to discuss the matter with us before filing the charge.
 We will take great care to set the stage for a successful workplace discrimination claim.